-Milarepa: The Monk Who Came Back from the Dark Side and Achieved Enlightenment
+Milarepa’s Final Song: The Monk Who Came Back from the Dark Side and Achieved Enlightenment

 What does Milarepa say in his last song?

 Read the song below for yourself.
 Milarepa says we MUST have a meditation practice to prepare for this passage.
-A successful death will build habits that guide us to a BETTER next life.
+A successful death practice will build habits that guide us to a BETTER next life.
 Milarepa lived from 1052-1135 CE in Tibet, where he was greatly admired for his impromptu songs, some of which are still popular.

 Milarepa was a lay yoga practitioner who reached enlightenment in a single lifetime, without any formal training, monastic vows, or Buddhist title.
-Traditionally shown singing with one hand cocked to his ear, he always wears white cotton even in frigid winter, and his skin is a slight greenish hue from an austere diet of nettle soup.
+Traditionally painted singing with one hand cocked to his ear, he always wears white cotton even in frigid winter, and his skin is a slight greenish hue from an austere diet of nettle soup.

 Milarepa was born into a prosperous family in Western Tibet in the village Kya Ngatse.
 As a child, he was known for his beautiful songs, and people called him “Mila Thopja” meaning “a joy to hear”.
 After his father died, it is said that his aunt and uncle robbed his family of all their property and wealth.
 His mother sent him to become a sorcerer to revenge their total loss.
 Milarepa soon became extremely skilled at black magic, wreaking vengeance for his mother and for the treatment of his family.
 He became expert in evil weather wizardry, creating magic hailstorms that destroyed provinces, homes, farms, families, and crops.
 He used magical spells to murder many people.